 The approved schedule assumed the construction work for the spillway and emergency drawdown outlet structures would be completed two years before the dam embankment.
-Based on the preliminary needs assessment and condition assessment findings, it is now recommended that the alternatives analysis also include analysis for combining the construction of these three major components under a single construction contract, which will impact the project overall schedule.
-Since the project is still in early planning phase, the overall project schedule and budget will be reforecast once the scope of work is defined at the end of the Alternative Analysis phase.
+Based on the preliminary needs assessment and condition assessment findings, it is now recommended that the alternatives analysis also include analysis for combining the construction of these three major components under a single construction contract.
+This combined construction contract alternative would impact the project overall schedule.
+As the project is still in early planning phase, the overall project schedule and budget will be reforecast once the scope of work is defined at the end of the Alternative Analysis phase.